 A person who commits an act of cruelty or aggravated animal cruelty against multiple animals may be charged with more than one offense, as each act of cruelty can be charged as a separate offense.
 This means that you may be facing multiple felony charges if you have been accused of abusing more than one animal.

 Committing Intentional Harm to a Horse is a Third Degree Felony

-In addition to the types of animal cruelty listed above, anyone who intentionally trips, fells, ropes or lassos the legs of a horse as a form of entertainment or sport faces a third degree felony charge, whether the horse was injured or not.
+In addition to the types of animal cruelty listed above, anyone who intentionally trips, falls, ropes, or lassos the legs of a horse as a form of entertainment or sport faces a third-degree felony charge, whether the horse was injured or not.

 For West Palm Beach Criminal Defense, Call the Skier Law Firm Today

-If you have been charged with any type of animal cruelty or animal mistreatment, call the experienced West Palm Beach criminal defense attorneys of Skier Law Firm today at 561-820-1508.
-We are eager to help you immediately.
+If you have been charged with any type of animal cruelty or animal mistreatment, call the experienced West Palm Beach criminal defense attorneys of Skier Law Firm today at tel:(561) 220-3355 We are eager to help you immediately.